AU-Master-Thesis/thesis/sections/2-background/technical-introduction.typ

   ]
 }

-As outlined in @f.gaussian-models the _Canonical Form_ is much more computationally efficient when it comes to conditioning and taking products, while the _Moments Form_ excels at marginalisation.@gbp-visual-introduction #jens[explain why this is the case]
+As outlined in @f.gaussian-models the #gaussian.canonical is much more computationally efficient when it comes to conditioning and taking products, while the #gaussian.moments excels at marginalisation.
+This is due to the fact that the canonical form is closed under conditioning and taking products, while the moments form is closed under marginalisation.@gbp-visual-introduction In the context of factor graphs in software, the #gaussian.moments is often preferred due to its efficiency in marginalisation, which is a common operation in factor graph inference.@gbp-visual-introduction#jonas[Is this better?]

 // why is that?